gradle/gradle/design-docs/managed-component-model.md

 copies would then be owned by the binary and can be further customized in the context of the binary.

 For a test suite's component under test, one option would be to restructure the relationship, so that test suite(s) become a child of the component under test.

-# Milestone 4: Plugin author uses managed types to extend the software model

-This milestone allows a plugin author to extend certain key types using a managed type:

-- `ComponentSpec`
-- `LanguageSourceSet`
-- `BinarySpec`

-It is a non-goal of this milestone to add any further capabilities to managed types, or to migrate any of the existing subtypes to managed types.

-## Implementation

-This milestone will require some state for a given object to be unmanaged, possibly attached as node private data, and some state to be managed, backed by individual nodes.